Miami Strangler: Murders

-On May 5, 1970, 64-year-old Mary Louise Clark Danford was found strangled to death in her home by worried friends – who came to check on Danford after she stopped answering their phone calls.
+On May 5, 1970, 64-year-old Mary Louise Clark Danford was found strangled to death in her home by worried friends who came to check on her after she stopped answering phone calls.
 Danford was found on her bed with her sweater pushed up and her underwear missing.
-She was last seen buying groceries a few hours before her body was discovered.
-The perpetrator gained entry into the home through a small window.
+She was last seen buying groceries a few hours earlier.
+The perpetrator entered the home through a small window.

 The next victim was 64-year-old Ruth Boehner, whose body was discovered in her apartment on June 2, 1970.
 Her cause of death was blunt-force trauma to the head, neck, and jaw.
 Additionally, Boehner had been strangled, which caused her hyoid bone to break.
 Her nightgown was also pulled up, and her clothes were disheveled.
 There was no evidence of forced entry into the apartment.

 On August 5, 1970, 84-year-old Mattie Ophelia Harris was strangled to death with a necktie in her kitchen.
 Her nightgown had also been pulled up, and her house was ransacked.

-On October 10, 1970, Regina Bonnanno, a 48-year-old deaf-mute woman, was found dead in her apartment.
+On October 10, 1970, 48-year-old deaf-mute woman Regina Bonnanno was found dead in her apartment.
 She was bound to her bed, and her bra and a scarf were tied around her neck.
-Panties had also been stuffed in her mouth, and her head was shoved inside of a pillowcase.
+Panties were stuffed in her mouth, and her head was shoved inside of a pillowcase.

 The final confirmed victim of the Miami Strangler was 36-year-old Patrice Finer Newkirk.
 On October 26, 1970, she was found bludgeoned to death in the trunk of her car.
-The damage to her skull was compared as to what would be seen in a fall from a building.
+The damage to her skull was comparable to that from falling from a building.
 The perpetrator also tore off a piece of her dress and tied it around her neck.
 Newkirk's purse, car keys, shoes, and underwear were stolen as well.